-The indirect, two-step method uses a labeled secondary antibody for detection.
-First, a primary antibody is incubated with the antigen contained in the sample/standard and bound to the well.
+The General Protocol for the Direct and Indirect ELISA Method a primary antibody is incubated with the antigen contained in the sample/standard and bound to the well.
 This is followed by incubation with a labeled secondary antibody that recognizes the primary antibody.